zrythm/zrythm/doc/user/getting-started/running-zrythm.rst

 When you first run Zrythm, it will display a dialog that lets you configure the basic settings that
 Zrythm will use.
 These include the
-:term:`Zrythm user path` and the language of the user interface.
+:ref:`Zrythm user path <configuration/preferences:Zrythm User Path>` and the language of the user interface.

 .. figure:: /_static/img/initial-configuration-dialog.png